-Because the Ascension is transferred to Sunday, May 13, the second reading and gospel of the Seventh Sunday of Easter (Lectionary #60) may be read here, on the Sixth Sunday.
+Because the Ascension is transferred to Sunday, May 12, the second reading and gospel of the Seventh Sunday of Easter (Lectionary #60) may be read here, on the Sixth Sunday.

-♯ SOLEMNITY OF THE ASCENSION OF THE LORD-Sunday, May 13, 2018 [White]
+\mathbb{H} SOLEMNITY OF THE ASCENSION OF THE LORD-Sunday, May 12, 2024 [White]

-Acts 1:1-11; Psalm 47:2-3, 6-9; Ephesians 1:17-23 or Ephesians 4:1-13 or Ephesians 4:1-7, 11-13; Mark 16:15-20
+Acts 1:1-11; Psalm 47:2-3, 6-9; Ephesians 1:17-23 or Ephesians 4:1-13; Mark 16:15-20

 In the Archdiocese of Louisville, Ascension is transferred to this Sunday.
-Thursday, May 10, is celebrated as an Easter weekday (Lectionary #294, optional memorial of St. Damien de Veuster) and is not a holy day of obligation.
+Thursday, May 9, is celebrated as an Easter Weekday (Lectionary #294) and is not a holy day of obligation.

-Today is Motherøs Day.
-This secular observance must in no way diminish the primary focus of this Sunday as the celebration of the paschal mystery.
+The secular observance of Mother's Day must in no way diminish the primary focus of this Sunday as the celebration of the paschal mystery.
 However, in order to provide some recognition for this holiday, prayers of intercession may be included, and a blessing for mothers may be included at the end of Mass in place of the solemn blessing of the Easter Season.
 (See BB #1724-1728)

-FEAST OF ST. MATTHIAS, APOSTLE-Monday, May 14, 2018 [Red]
+FEAST OF SAINT MATTHIAS, APOSTLE-Tuesday, May 14, 2024 [Red]